mfem/web/src/mesh-formats.md

 see the comments in [this source file](https://github.com/mfem/mfem/blob/master/fem/geom.hpp) for more details.

-For example, the [beam-quad.mesh](https://github.com/mfem/mfem/blob/master/data/beam-quad.mesh) file from MFEM looks like this:
+For example, the [beam-quad.mesh](https://github.com/mfem/mfem/blob/master/data/beam-quad.mesh) file from the data directory looks like this:
 ```sh
 MFEM mesh v1.0